ecosoft-odoo/aal/account_debitnote/README.rst

 To use this module, you need to:

 - Go to Invoicing -> Customers -> Invoices.
-    - Create a new invoice and the Validate.
+    - Create a new invoice and validate.
-    - Click on Add Debit Note.
+    - Click on Add Debit Note and fill in reasons.
+You can also specify an account date.
-    - Get Reason.
-(You can add Account Date, If not Default is the same as the invoice.)
     - Click Add Debit Note, You will have a new one Invoice(Debit Note).
+    - Validate Debit note.

-    * You can also do the same thing in Vendors -> Bills
+You can also do the same with Vendor Bill.

 Bug Tracker
 ===========